New Appian Protect Security Offerings Deliver Enhanced Monitoring and End-to-End Data Encryption

 - The Enterprise level offers white glove security consultations including site audit requests, an annual security questionnaire and an annual customer audit.

 Through the StateRAMP program, Appian has been deemed a viable solution to provide significant time and cost savings, improve security risk management, and enhance program transparency for mission-critical US state and local operations.
-The Protected B Cloud Security Assessment Program is a government-wide program in Canada that provides a standardised approach to security assessment and authorisation for cloud products and services.
-Cyber Essentials Plus certification is backed by the UK National Cyber Security Centre to help organisations demonstrate operational security against common cyber attacks and verifies security levels for enterprises and government agencies.
-The National Security Framework, or "Esquema Nacional de Seguridad" (ENS) High Certification, is a compulsory requirement for central government customers in Spain that establishes security standards that apply to government agencies and public organisations.
+The Protected B Cloud Security Assessment Program is a government-wide program in Canada that provides a standardized approach to security assessment and authorization for cloud products and services.
+Cyber Essentials Plus certification is backed by the UK National Cyber Security Centre to help organizations demonstrate operational security against common cyber attacks and verifies security levels for enterprises and government agencies.
+The National Security Framework, or "Esquema Nacional de Seguridad" (ENS) High Certification, is a compulsory requirement for central government customers in Spain that establishes security standards that apply to government agencies and public organizations.

 To learn more about Appian Protect support, visit appian.com/security, or visit our Trust Center to learn more about Appian security and compliance.